Ronikhudanyan/Project1/README.md

-# Project1
+# App Title:
+## Tron Legacy

+---
+## Concept:
-Create a flappy bird style game that can then be multiplayer
+Create a flappy bird style game that has collision detection, and the player accumulated points every time a obstacle is overcome.

-setup:
+---
+## Technologies Used:

+* HTML
+* CSS
+* Javascript

+---
+## Concept:

+### Setup:
-create a ground, sky, a flying object and obstacles -This is done in CS
+create a ground, sky, a flying object and obstacles- -This is done in CS
+-use z index

 flying object will then fly through the map and try to avoid the tunnels -This is done using .getelement by Id or add divs for the tunnels